 26.2.9.
 MENUS.

-Menus displayed on the exterior of premises occupied by restaurants shall be of the size and

-lettering normally used within the restaurants, provided such size does not exceed four (4) square feet; such displayed menus shall be attached to the structure.
+Menus displayed on the exterior of premises occupied by restaurants shall not exceed four (4) square feet.
+Such displayed menus shall be attached to the structure.

 26.2.10.
 OPEN HOUSE signS.

 Non-illuminated, off-site, portable signs, placed on private property, containing directions to the location of an open house which is for sale, limited to one sign per intersection corner, not to exceed a total of five (5) such signs, provided the signs: